What is a freelancer

 Difference between a salaried freelancer and a self-employed freelancer

 A freelancer receiving a salary will have more formal rights and obligations than one who is paid via invoicing.
-Salaried freelancers are managed through an employer’s payroll system, negating the necessity for a business registration number (similar to an Australian Business Number or ABN).
-Furthermore, salaried freelancers are not required to maintain financial records, charge Goods and Services Tax (GST), or file business-specific tax documentation.
+Salaried freelancers are managed through an employer’s payroll system, negating the necessity for a business registration number (similar to an Australian business number or ABN).
+Furthermore, salaried freelancers are not required to maintain financial records, charge goods and services tax (GST), or file business-specific tax documentation.
 Their tax responsibilities are similar to that of a traditional employee, with taxes withheld by the employer being based on the individual’s tax file number (TFN).

 A freelancer will often choose to have a sole proprietorship, as long as they dont have a lot expensive assets.
 This route usually involves managing their own financial records, paying GST if applicable and filing a more complex tax return that includes business income.

-Tax Obligations for Freelancers
+Tax obligations for freelancers

 A freelancer’s tax liability in Australia is contingent upon their mode of compensation.
 Those on a payroll will have taxes deducted by their employer in accordance with the tax file number declaration.
 Freelancers operating as a sole trader are responsible for calculating and paying their own provisional tax in the form of Pay As You Go (PAYG) instalments.

-Social Rights and Responsibilities
+Social rights and responsibilities

 In Australia, freelancers generally have fewer social protections compared to formally employed individuals.
 For instance, they are ineligible for employer-funded sick leave, with benefits from Services Australia (formerly known as Centrelink) only becoming available after an initial waiting period.
 Freelancers without a salary arrangement do not accrue paid holiday leave and must independently secure their own workers’ compensation insurance.
-Furthermore, it is incumbent upon freelancers to make personal arrangements for their retirement savings, typically via a superannuation fund.